 Five Shakti Peethas in Himachal Pradesh– Himachal Pradesh is one place where pilgrimage and nature both blend in perfect combination.

-On one hand, Himachal Pradesh is famous for its hill stations and outdoor activities like Mountain biking, paragliding, rock climbing, heli-skiing, etc. and on the other hand, it is famous for its spiritual and devotions.
+On the one hand, Himachal Pradesh is famous for its hill stations and outdoor activities like Mountain biking, paragliding, rock climbing, heli-skiing, etc.; on the other hand, it is famous for its spiritual and devotions.

 HOW MANY SHAKTI PEETHAS?

 According to Hindu mythology, there are 108 Shakti peeths.
 Many of these historic places of goddess worship are in India but there are two in Nepal seven in Bangladesh, three in Pakistan, and one each in Sri Lanka and Tibet

 STORY BEHIND SHAKTI PEETHS